Polynomials in categories with pullbacks: Polynomials in categories

 The process of taking associated polynomials is the object map of a functor

 \end{defn} Having made the necessary definitions, we now describe the canonical operations on subdivided composites which give rise to the bicategorical composition of polynomials.
 Let $n > 0$ and $(p_i)_{1{\leq}i{\leq}n}$ be a composable sequence of polynomials in $\ca E$.
-One has evident forgetful functors
+One has evident forgetful functors $\tn{res}_0$ and $\tn{res}_n$ as in